What is colic?

 Because infants cry more in their first 3 months than at any other time in their lives, it is often difficult to tell the difference between colic and expected crying behavior.
 Both types of crying gradually increase, peaking at about 6 to 8 weeks of age.
 Most crying episodes occur in the late afternoon and evening hours, although the timing may vary.
 The length and intensity of crying episodes also may change from one day to the next.

 The difference between colic and normal crying behavior is related to the frequency, duration, and intensity of crying.
-Babies with colic typically follow a "3" pattern: they cry for more than 3 hours a day more than 3 days a week for at least 3 consecutive weeks.
+Babies with colic typically cry for more than 3 hours a day more than 3 days a week for at least 3 weeks in a row.
 A colicky baby cries very loudly, sometimes piercingly, and often continuously.
-During a colic episode, babies may clench their fists and stiffen their stomach and legs when crying hardest.
+During a colic episode, babies may clench their fists and stiffen their stomach and legs.
 Some babies arch their backs, and others pull up their legs to their stomachs.

 Most babies with typical crying behavior are soothed and will cry less when they are held, fed, and given attention.
 But babies with colic are not easily soothed after they start crying.
 And their episodes typically last longer than expected.